Criminal Justice Sciences

 Criminal justice courses for minors are often full during the fall and spring semesters.
 If you are interested in earning a criminal justice minor, we recommend taking courses in the summer.

 Applications for the minor are considered after courses are completed.
-Contact Tracy Warner after you complete all requirements for the minor.
+Contact Tracy Hanson after you complete all requirements for the minor.

 Applications for the criminal justice minor are always accepted.
 Getting the courses you need may be challenging during the fall and spring semesters.
 Please apply for the minor only when you have completed all necessary courses.